 7) Cut out the Irish scones:

 – While the oven is preheating, use a 2 1/2-inch biscuit or scone cutter to cut out the scones.
 (Do not twist the cutter.
-Just press.
+Just press and lift.
 Twisting can sometimes ruin the scone’s rise.)

 – Place the scones on the prepared baking sheet at least 1 1/2 inches apart.